Flokey82/go_gens/README.md

 ### aitree: Simple Behavior Tree (WIP)
 This package provides something that is barely a working behavior tree.
 Still work in progress!

+## Game Components

+### gameloop: Simple Game Loop
+This is a very, very basic game loop... nothing fancy about it.